maartenpaauw/laravel-charts-css/README.md

         ->withLabel('Gold')
         ->withLabel('Silver')
         ->withLabel('Bronze')
-        ->withModification(new Inline())
+        ->inline()
         ->withModification(new Square());
 }
 ```

 By default, no legend is being generated and shown.
 You can change this behaviour by simply overwriting the `legend()` method.
 By calling the `withLabel()` method on a `Legend` instance you can add a label.
 By default, the legend is displayed vertically.
-You can change it to horizontally by adding the `Inline` modification.
+You can change it to horizontally by chaining the `inline()` method.

 The labels do not have any style by default.
 You can add one of the following shapes as a modification: